nikitazu/pipeline/README.md

 ## Todo

-1. http pipe - try to detect filename from uri
+??

+## Will not do
-2. http pipe - try to detect filename from http response headers
+1. http pipe - try to detect filename from http response headers